Skip to content

 Junior Strings

-• Pupils of around Grade 1 to 4 standard will enjoy playing together in this fun and fabulous collective.
+• Pupils of around grade 1 to 4 standard will enjoy playing together in this fun and fabulous collective.

 • Playing a range of music, from classical to pop to music from films.